Estimating the entanglement of random multipartite quantum states: Benchmarking the algorithms on random tensors

 Analytical results for the injective norms of random tensors are quite limited.
 It is known that, as \(d\rightarrow\infty\), the injective norm of an order \(n\) symmetric real Gaussian tensor converges to some value \(\eta_n\), which is defined as the unique solution to some explicit equation \cite{auffinger2013random,spiked}.
 This quantity \(\eta_n\) can thus be estimated numerically for fixed values of \(n\), and its asymptotic behaviour as \(n\rightarrow\infty\) can be identified to be equivalent to \(\sqrt{\log n}\).
 However, the approach used to obtain this precise asymptotic estimate unfortunately breaks down for non-symmetrized real Gaussian tensors.
 In this case, only estimates on the order of magnitude of the injective norm can be derived.
 They tell us that, as \(d\rightarrow\infty\), the injective norm of an order \(n\) (non-symmetrized) real Gaussian tensor converges to some \(n\)-dependent value which scales as \(\sqrt{n\log n}\) for \(n\rightarrow\infty\).
 A proof that this injective norm is asymptotically \(O(\sqrt{n\log n})\) can be found in \cite{tomioka2014spectral}, while corresponding \(O(\sqrt{n\log n})\) and \(\Omega(\sqrt{n\log n})\) asymptotic estimates are established in the work in progress \cite{lancien2022injective}.\\

-We first benchmark the performance of all the algorithms on symmetrized real Gaussian tensors because as explained above, those are the only random tensors for which the asymptotic limit of their injective norm is known.
+We first benchmark the performance of all the algorithms on symmetrized real Gaussian tensors because, as explained above, those are the only random tensors for which the asymptotic limit of their injective norm is known.
 We compare the performance of ALS and NGD along with their symmetrized counterparts, PIM and SGD.
 For symmetrized Gaussian tensors, the asymptotic values of the injective norm are \(2\) and \(2.343334\) for order \(2\) and order \(3\) respectively, referred from \cite{spiked}.
+We first estimate the injective norms for tensors with an increasing local dimension $d$, followed by an asymptotic and leading correction estimation using function estimators as described later.
 As shown in Figure \ref{fig:r_sym_gauss_inj}, for order \(2\) tensors, all algorithms perform equally and converge within \(2.5\%\) of the analytical upper bound.
 However, for order \(3\) tensors, NGD and SGD show negligible disparity in performance while greatly outperforming ALS and PIM.\\

 Further, we estimate and compare the expected values of the injective norm of non-symmetrized real Gaussian tensors using both ALS and NGD.
 We know that for order \(2\), the injective norm converges to \(2\sqrt{2}\) as \(d \rightarrow \infty\).
 Both algorithms perform at par on order \(2\) tensors.
 Although the analytical value for order \(3\) tensors is unknown, we know that all numerical algorithms estimate a lower bound on the true value of the injective norm.
 It is thus clear that NGD outperforms ALS by a substantial margin as shown in Figure \ref{fig:r_non_gauss_inj}.\\